-You can substitute your own logo screen and icons in place of those that are provided by the SAS System.
+You can substitute your own logo screen and icons in place of those provided by the SAS System.

-Note: These procedures require that you create resources for and build your own dynamic link libraries (DLLs).
-For more information about creating DLLs, see the OS/2 software development kit. \triangle
+Note: These procedures involve creating resources for and building your own dynamic link libraries (DLLs).
+For more information on creating DLLs, see the Microsoft Win32 Software Development Kit. \triangle

-To display your own logo when the SAS System starts
+To display your own logo when the SAS System starts:

-- 1 Create the logo that you want to display and save it either as a bitmap (which has a .BMP file extension), or compile it as resource and build it into a DLL. - 2 When you invoke SAS, specify the -SPLASHLOC option with the full pathname of the file that contains your bitmap.
+- 1 Create the logo you want to display and save it either as a Windows bitmap (which has a BMP file extension), or compile it as resource and build it into a DLL. - 2 When you invoke SAS, specify the SPLASHLOCATION option with the full pathname of the file that contains your bitmap.
 If the bitmap is in a DLL, be sure to specify the resource number as well.
 The default resource number is 1.
-For more information about the SPLASHLOC system option, see "SPLASHLOC" on page 375.
+For more information, see "SPLASHLOC" on page 464.